ROCm/rocSOLVER/docs/howto/using.rst

 The following code snippet uses rocSOLVER to compute the QR factorization of a series of general m-by-n real matrices in double precision.
 In this case, the matrices do not need to be in contiguous memory locations on the GPU, and will be accessed by an array of pointers.
 For a full description of the used rocSOLVER routine, see the API documentation of :ref:`rocsolver_dgeqrf_batched <geqrf_batched>`.
-For more details on the approach to batch functionality and the batched routines in rocSOLVER, see :ref:`here <batched_routines>`.

 .. literalinclude:: ../../clients/samples/example_batched.c
     :language: c